sarahjones123/nGenue_docs/docs/getting_started/inbook_structure.md

 ![Add a record](./images/legal_entity_4.png)
 2. Enter a name for the legal entity and a unique identifier in the **Legal entity name** and **Code** fields, respectively.

-    !!! note "Example"
+    !!! example "Example"

         If the legal entity name is **"ABC legal entity,"** the code could be **"ABCL."**

 3. To designate this entity as the default legal entity, select the **"This entity is the default entity"** checkbox.
+Once selected, this legal entity will automatically be pre-selected whenever a new deal is initiated in the **"Deal Management"** screen.
+This eliminates the need to manually select a legal entity for each deal, streamlining the deal creation process.
+Setting a default legal entity is particularly useful for traders that primarily operate under a single entity or have a high volume of transactions associated with a specific legal entity.

 4. To link a counterparty to this entity, select the counterparty from the **Linked internal counterparty record** dropdown.

+    !!!note "Integration points"
+        The fields in the **Integration points** section are automatically populated when third-party tools are integrated with nGenue.
+These fields can be skipped when entering data manually.

 5. Once all mandatory fields are filled, click the **Save** button to configure the legal entity.
 ![save the changes](./images/legal_entity_1.png)